YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 application code may need to check whether two paths do indeed lead to the same file, YottaDB provides a mechanism to do so.
-Provided with a path to a file, YottaDB creates an internal structure called a ``fileid`` that uniquely identifies the file if such a struture does not already exist for that file, and provides the caller with a pointer to that structure.
+Provided with a path to a file, YottaDB creates an internal structure called a ``fileid`` that uniquely identifies the file if such a structure does not already exist for that file, and provides the caller with a pointer to that structure.
 The layout and contents of the fileid structure are opaque to the caller, which **must not** modify the